 Colorado River near Pumphouse: 3 Stars Ice Free and Fishing Well

 Roaring Fork: 3 Stars

-Middle Fork of the South Platte: 1 Stars Ice Forming
+Middle Fork of the South Platte: 0 Star Ice

 Muddy Creek: 1 Star

-*For more detailed information on flies to try, and real time flows, click on a river from the list below.
+*For more detailed information, including flies to try and real time flows, click on a river from the list below.

-The dates for Cutthroat Anglers spring of 2014 guide school are now set.
-The spring guide school will run from Sunday, April 27th through Saurday, May 3rd.
-The price of the guide school is $2000.
+Our 2014 spring guide school will run from Sunday, April 27th through Saurday, May 3rd.
+The price of the guide school is $2,000.
+We still have 2 spots left!
 For more info give us a call at 970-262-2878 or send us an email at email@example.com